mikedumka/evalu8-mvp-01/docs/evalu8_BDD_Specifications.md

   Then I see an error message "Cohort 'U11' already exists" And the duplicate cohort is not created

+Scenario: Prevent creating cohort without name
+  Given I am logged in as an Association Administrator When I click "Add Cohort"
+  And I leave the name blank
+  And I click "Save"
+  Then I see an error message "Cohort name is required."
+  And the cohort is not created

 Scenario: Edit cohort details
   Given I am logged in as an Association Administrator And cohort "U11" exists